YuqiHuai/SORA-SVL/README.md

 - [ ] Allow creating new vehicle sensor configurations
 - [ ] Add cluster feature to the cloud
 - [x] Allow website to reflect client connection status.
-- [ ] Host assets at a different location
+- [x] Host assets at a different location

 ## Known Issues

+- Unable to download WISE assets during Docker build

+  The assets used in this build are downloaded from Amazon AWS S3 buckets hosted in `us-east-1`.
+These are public files but may not be available in all countries.

+  For users in China, please download from [Baidu Drive](https://pan.baidu.com/s/1w_Ik7lPdefAalWR_c22DoQ?pwd=ey7p) and substitute these files for the downloads in the Dockerfile.
+Also see https://github.com/YuqiHuai/SORA-SVL/issues/84#issuecomment-2296465522 and https://github.com/YuqiHuai/SORA-SVL/issues/89#issuecomment-2370252260

 - It is possible that permission settings related to Docker can cause project to fail (unable to load preview, unable to download assets).
 See https://github.com/YuqiHuai/SORA-SVL/issues/11#issuecomment-1173008100
 - I recommend installing docker following instructions in https://docs.docker.com/engine/install/ubuntu/